duongthao1218/yolov5/How_to_train_a_custom_dataset.md

 ### 1.3 Create Config File

-Set up files and directory structure: to train the YOLOv5 model, we need to add a .yaml file to describe the parameters of our dataset.
+Set up files and directory structure: to train the YOLOv5 model, we need to add a `*.yaml` file to describe the parameters of our dataset.

-- Step 1: Split your dataset: we choose how to disperse our data (for example, keep 80% data in the training set and 20% in the validation set).
+- Step 1: Split your dataset by choosing how to disperse our data (for example, keep 80% data in the training set and 20% in the validation set).

 ```
 python3 split_dataset.py --path ./datasets/cars
 ```

+`--path`: path to folder obtaining images

-Directory & file structures
+Directory & files structure will like below:

 ```
 ├── datasets